 I for one, am amazed to know that we continue this small but significant gesture of friendship and goodwill, countless times daily, around the globe and across centuries.
 I love how Life in Italy puts it, “To be the recipient of a toast can be humbling, but it is a blessing in its purest form, when the whole room stands and raises a glass in your honor.”

-So whether you are the toaster or the toastee, gathered in a room of hundreds or just around a table with a few friends, I hope you have many opportunities during these last days of summer to channel your inner ancient, raise your glass and toast to those around you and the many blessings in life.
+So whether you are the toaster or the toastee, gathered in a room of hundreds or just around a table with a few friends, I hope you have many opportunities to channel your inner ancient, raise your glass and toast to those around you and the many blessings in life.

 - Cin-cin!
 Cheers